What is tenants insurance and do renters need it?

 Guitars, keyboards and other instruments

-Clothes and Jewellery including wedding dresses, designer clothes, rings and bracelets
+Clothes and jewellery including wedding dresses, designer clothes, rings and bracelets

 Gadgets like tablets, laptops and mobile phones